anna-cole/mybnb/README.md

 ## Navigation

-After sign up or log in, the user will land on the home page, where they can navigate to the following routes:
+From the home page, the user can sign up, if they don't have an account or log in, if they have one.
+The sign up and log in features have error validations and password authentication.
+After a valid authentication, the user can navigate to the following routes:

-- Rent a property: here the user can see a list of the available properties.
-The user can search by location and other key words.
-A link below each photo will redirect the user to a page showing the property's details and reviews.
-In this page, the user can add a review for the property and also see a form to book it.
+- Properties: here the user can see a list of the available properties.
+They can search by location or title, with lower or upper case.
+Each property shows its location, average rating, price and a link that redirects the user to a page showing more details about the property.

+- After clicking in this link, the user can see more details about the property, like an interactive Google Map showing where the property is located.
+The user can see a list of reviews, add a review and also book the property.

-- Manage bookings: here the user can manage their bookings, view, edit and delete a booking.
+- Your trips: here the user can view and manage their bookings, like editing or deleting a booking.

+- Home: the user can click Home and be redirected to the home page.

-- Logout: when the user finishes, he can click this button to log out and terminate the session.
+- Logout: the user can click this button to log out and terminate the session.

 ## Installing and running the server